marksgraham/flip-sample-application/nvflare-poc-inacontainer/README.md

 ``docker exec -it <name> bash``

 If your using CIFAS you will need to disable downloads otherwise it will try and download the CIFAS dataset which has problem from within a container.
+All NVFlare logs are printed to stdout, which means you can view them by using the docker logs command

+``docker logs <name>``